container-job-runner/cjr/README.md

 2. $ command - starts a new job by running command
 3. jupyter - manages jupyter server for developing in an environment with jupyter installed

-# Stack and Project Config Format for Podman or Docker
+# YML Configuration Format for Podman and Docker Stacks

-The config.yml file in a stack and any overriding configuration files should have the following format.
-All fields are options.
+Every Docker and Podman stack may contain an optional configuration file named config.yml.
+Overriding configuration files can also be referenced from the .cjr/settings.yml file located in a project's root folder.
+The config.yml file and any overriding configuration files must adhere to the following format.
+Note that all fields are options.

 ```yaml
 version: STRING